young/intro-to-web-assembly/lessons/closing.md

 - [Emscripten](https://emscripten.org/) - A complete compiler toolchain to WebAssembly.
 - [Built With AssemblyScript](https://www.assemblyscript.org/built-with-assemblyscript.html#built-with-assemblyscript) - A collection of AssemblyScript projects
 - [Interference AssemblyScript](https://www.assemblyscript.org/examples/interference.html#example) - Advanced example of using AssemblyScript

+#### Thanks
+Special thanks to [Brian Holt](https://twitter.com/holtbt) for creating this course starter kit.

+The **entire** team at Frontend Masters.
+They make producing content painless and I'm eternally grateful for all their work.

+[Luna Yu](https://twitter.com/lunaceee) and [Justine Benoit](https://twitter.com/justinechlorine) for helping with site design.

+And of course my wife and son who put up with my rants about CPU instructions and Fast and Furious trivia.